 BC’s mild coastal climate has visitors enjoying summer activities well into the heart of fall.
-In the winter, Hemlock Resort is full of things to do including snowboarding, skiing, snowshoeing and tubing.
+In the winter, Sasquatch Mountain is full of things to do including snowboarding, skiing, snowshoeing and tubing.

 Toll Free: 1-866-567-6866